gmarik/rails-db_env/Readme.md

 About
 -------------
-A `rails` development utility to help you quickly switch between configured databases.
+A `Rails` development utility to help you quickly switch between configured databases.

 Why and How
 -------------